Old Basford School

 Maths Curriculum at OBS

 At Old Basford we use the White Rose Maths Hub plans across school to ensure that there is appropriate breadth and depth in our maths curriculum.
 Pupils have many opportunities to practise the basic skills and memorise key number facts such as number bonds and times tables to help them develop greater fluency in their mathematical development.
-There are also many opportunities for children to develop their mathematical reasoning and problem solving.
-For further information on the White Rose Maths Hub scheme and how parents can support their children please visit the White Rose Maths Hub website (link below).
+There are also many opportunities for children to develop their mathematical reasoning and problem solving through applying their understanding and exploring deeper into Maths problems.

 OBS Whole School Maths Progression